 To understand how cultural appropriation shows up in our environmental movements and spiritual life, we need to look at the backstory, or how cultural appropriation came to be.
 About 50 years ago a strange phenomena began to happen.
 In mainstream society young white people were rebelling against the imperialist machine, while in a much less visible sphere, First Nations were just starting to recover from the dark ages of genocide, oppression, residential school displacement and segregation.
 In the dominant society of the mid-20th century, ties to a genuine spiritual life had been broken, organized religion was on the decline, and all of a sudden young white people were reconnecting with nature.
-This was a wonderful thing - but they had no role models to follow so they turned to First Nations, freely adopting these cultural tools and spiritual traditions, and some going so far as to create a whole new indigenous identity for themselves.
+This was a wonderful thing - but they had no role models to follow so they turned to First Nations, freely adopting their cultural tools and spiritual traditions, and some going so far as to create a whole new indigenous identity for themselves.
 Without proper boundaries, the whitewashed genre of "Native Spirituality" was born, and cultural appropriation became imbedded in the flourishing New Age Industry.

-Taking on a native identity is a continuation of colonization, which (1) seeks to eradicate indigenous people, (2) take the land and resources, and (3), erase the cultural identity of the indigenous people themselves.
+Fabricating a fake native identity is a continuation of Settler-Colonialism, which (1) seeks to eradicate indigenous people, (2) take the land and resources, and (3), erase the cultural identity of the indigenous people themselves.
 And when we consider the phenomena of cultural appropriation on a deep level, we see that the activity of white wannabees or pretendians is not harmless or “spiritual” – it is an act of the deepest racism.
-The cultural markers white folks are drawn to, like drums, pipes and sweatlodges, are the very same things that were outlawed by the colonial powers.
+The cultural markers white folks are drawn to, like drums, pipes and sweatlodges, are the same things that were outlawed by the colonial powers.
 What white people freely use in their everyday lives are objects First Nations could be killed for using, not that long ago.
 What could be more macabre?

 Cultural appropriation is an enormous widespread problem that interferes with First Nations resurgence and sovereignty.
 More than just the lifting of ideas, practices and physical objects, cultural appropriation dominates how oppressed groups present themselves to the world, and undermines their efforts to preserve their own traditions.
 Not to mention the disempowerment and loss of basic human dignity this suggests, indigenous people no longer have their own autonomy or control over how they are represented in the public domain, which is a fundamental right for every human being.
-When white academics, scholars, writers, New Agers and Neo-Pagan practitioners (those with advantage and power) appropriate, write or teach about the cultural and spiritual traditions of indigenous societies, they are in fact dominating the original indigenous knowledge (IK).
+When white academics, scholars, writers, New Agers and Pagan practitioners (those with advantage and power) appropriate, write or teach about the cultural and spiritual traditions of indigenous societies, they are in fact dominating the original indigenous knowledge (IK).
 Their versions of IK become the valid narratives, fabrications that are sold back to the white majority, and even to indigenous peoples themselves.

 In response to the white seeker's claim of having "permission" from one First Nations person to use their spiritual or cultural property, it doesn't follow that the rest of that FN community agrees.
 By going ahead and using FN spiritual or cultural property as a non-native person, you are (a) still going to look ridiculous, (b) appear to be "tokenizing" by separating out one FN's opinion from their wider community, (c) are still indulging in racist and colonizing behavior, and (d) are showing that you have no clue what your own cultural identity is.
 Beyond the universal tools found in nature to make fire, shelter, and regional wild foods that are going to be similar whatever culture you belong to, it is best to recover the indigenous practices of your OWN ancestry.